contains the active ingredient amitriptyline hydrochloride

 seizures or fits.

-The above side effects are very serious and may require urgent medical attention or even hospitalisation.
+The above side effects are very serious and may require urgent medical attention or

 Tell your doctor if you notice anything that is making you feel unwell.